 The desire for constant action irrespective of underlying conditions is responsible for many losses in Wall Street even among the professionals, who feel that they must take home some money every day, as though they were working for regular wages.

 Most jobs pay you by the hour or need you to be present for a minimum period.
 Working overtime pays more.
-Taking on more projects means higher income.
+Taking on more projects leads to higher income.

 Hence, it’s natural to assume that trading more means earning more.

 As a trader, you are rewarded by the quality of trades you take.
 Moreover, you are not paid by the number of trades you take or the time you spend trading.

 Most traders are still anchored by the conventional idea of “more is better.”
 This phenomenon explains why overtrading is such a common problem.